IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Balance Risk and Reward:
 High expected profits may come with higher risks due to potential competition or owner strategies.

-By following this structured strategy, you aim to maximize your expected profits in the "Final Speculation" phase while effectively managing risk.
+By following this structured strategy, you aim to maximize your expected profits in the Final Speculation phase while effectively managing risk.
 This approach relies on quantitative analysis and can be implemented by a model to make informed purchasing decisions based on the information available.\n\n"
-"The 'snipe' array works similarly to Phase 3, where speculators list owners to challenge.\n\n"